PerfectFit-project/virtual-coach-main/README.md

 2. Start everything with `docker compose up`.

 3. Once all containers are initialised and healthy, run the tests by typing `behave`

+Alternatively, you can run the `run_e2e.sh` script, which executes the above steps.